-The minimal levels of cover for Public Liability Insurance and Employers' Liability Insurance, and Professional Indemnity Insurance for advice and design services are set out below:
+The minimal levels of cover for Public Liability Insurance, Employers' Liability Insurance and Professional Indemnity Insurance are set out below:

-- Public Liability £10m

-- Employers Liability £10m

-- Professional Indemnity (undertake a risk assessment and take advice from the Insurance Team)
+- a.
+Public Liability £10m - b.
+Employers' Liability £5m-£10m depending on the contract used - c.
+Professional Indemnity £1m-5m (undertake a risk assessment and take advice from the Insurance Team)

-In some instances where the contract value, risk or scope may be particularly high, additional or higher levels of cover may be required.
-Equally, where some contracts may be suitable for micro business, lower levels of insurance may be considered To obtain advice on what level of insurance is appropriate, contact the relevant officer within the Insurance Team.
+In some instances where the contract value, risk or scope may be particularly high, additional cover may be required.
+Equally, where some contracts may be suitable for micro business, lower levels of insurance may be considered.
+To obtain advice on what level of insurance is appropriate, contact the relevant officer within the Insurance Team.
 The agreed level of insurance should be recorded in the contract management system.

-6.2 Financial Security
+5.2.
+Financial Security

-Procurement and/or Finance must confirm that suppliers are financially robust both prior to contract award and during the life of the contract as appropriate.
+Procurement and Finance must confirm that suppliers are financially robust both prior to contract award and during the life of the contract as appropriate.
 Details of the requirements or potential guarantees a supplier may need to provide must be set out in the procurement documents.